michaelbarton/bioinformatics-zen/post/use-zstd-for-raw-fastq.md

 %}

 FASTQ files do however take longer to compress with zstd.
-The `ztsd -15` command takes ~70s which is 50% longer than `pigz -9` at ~35s.
+The `ztsd -15` command takes ~70s which is 100% longer than `pigz -9` at ~35s.
 However, it’s worth noting when storing raw FASTQ from a sequencer, these files are compressed once, and then stored for years.
 This additional CPU time cost is more than offset by savings in storage costs.
 The same does not apply to intermediate files such as trimmed or filtered FASTQ in a pipeline that tend to be ephemeral.
-These would require a futher examination of tradeoffs.
+These would require a further examination of trade offs.

 {% include 'image_with_caption.njk',
     url: 'https://s3.amazonaws.com/bioinformatics-zen/202212120000-use-zstd-for-raw-fastq/compress-time-example-1.png', anchor: '', short_desc: 'Total compression time in seconds by algorithm.'